TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 ## Installation examples

-Example configuration files for deploying EBX on different Kubernetes clusters and databases are included in the [configurations directory](/helm/chart/ebx-generic/configurations).
+Example of configuration files for deploying EBX on different Kubernetes clusters and databases are included in the [configurations directory](/helm/chart/ebx-generic/configurations).
 These samples are just suggestions.
 You can modify or expand them as needed.

 Some examples have a: